fndercole/language-latexsimple/README.md

 You must disable `language-latex` or `language-tex` before enable this.

+If you want spell checking support, install `linter-spell-latexsimple`.

 This software is in alpha stage of development.
 Please, add an issue for request a feature.